clstith/clstith.github.io/_pages/about.md

   - /about.html
 ---

-I am a third-year Ph.D. student at the University of Michigan studying mathematical general relativity.
+I am a fourth-year Ph.D. student at the University of Michigan studying mathematical general relativity.
 My advisor is Lydia Bieri.

 ### Research interests: